Black Catholic Movement: Liturgical developments (late 1980s)

 Also in 1987, the first and only Black Catholic hymnal was published; entitled Lead Me, Guide Me, it integrates numerous traditional Black Gospel hymns alongside a number of traditional Catholic hymns.
 The preface was penned by noteworthy Black Catholic liturgists Bishop James P. Lyke, future Archbishop of Atlanta; and Fr Norvel, then-president of the NBCCC.
 The foreword was written by Servant of God Thea Bowman, covering the development and value of African-American Christian worship.
 Fr J-Glenn Murray, a Black Jesuit, wrote an introduction explaining the compatibility of said worship with the Roman Rite of the Mass.

 Two years later in 1989, Unity Explosion was founded in Dallas as an annual conference celebrating Black Catholic liturgy and expression.
 As of 2020, it has developed as a more general Black Catholic advocacy conference sponsored by the USCCB, and is preceded annually by a pre-conference, the Roderick J. Bell Institute for African-American Sacred Music.

-That same year, Sr. Dr. Bowman, by then a celebrity of sorts (having appeared on 60 Minutes as well as The 700 Club) but ailing from cancer, was invited to address the USCCB on Black Catholicism.
+That same year, Bowman, by then a celebrity of sorts (having appeared on 60 Minutes as well as The 700 Club) but ailing from cancer, was invited to address the USCCB on Black Catholicism.
 Dressed in a dashiki, she addressed the bishops on the history, legitimacy, and ongoing struggle of the Black Christian patrimony (interspersing the speech with her renditions of a variety of historic Black hymns).
 She ended the event by having the assembly link arms and join her in singing "We Shall Overcome".